symbo-ls/domql/README.md

 ## Using

 DOMQL uses Javascript syntax and runs both on Node and Browser without transpirations required.
-In DOMQL you write your own virtual tree that represents actual website DOM tree after running it in browser.
-Using it is simple:
+In DOMQL you write your own virtual tree that represents actual DOM tree after running it in the browser:

 ```javascript
 import DOM from 'domql'